 Visit the websites listed earlier on this page.

 - Paper Online is a useful educational resource which introduces the various stages of paper, and provides a history of paper.
 See www.paperonline.org.

-- Find the annual Forestry and Wood Products Market Value Chain Profile on the Directorate Marketing web pages at www.daff.gov.za, website of the Department of Agriculture, Forestry and Fisheries.
+- Find the annual Forestry and Wood Products Market Value Chain Profile on the Directorate Marketing web pages at www.dalrrd.gov.za, website of the DALRRD.

 - Call 012 842 4017 or email aeinfo [at] arc.agric.za for the leaflet “Charcoal production in kilns”, available from ARC-Agricultural Engineering.
 It is also available in Afrikaans.

 - Pogue, T.E.
 2008.
 A sectoral analysis of wood, paper and pulp industries in South Africa.
 Pretoria: Institute for Economic Research on Innovation (IERI).
 Available at www.lmip.org.za/sites/default/files/documentfiles/Wood,%20paper,%20pulpsa.pdf.